Will I graduate and receive my degree?

 Parchments, the legal document embossed with the University seal and the Graduate’s name and degree, will be couriered after the degrees have been conferred.

-Your mailing address on UWinsite Student will be the default shipping address.
+If you have selected to have your parchment mailed, your mailing address on UWinsite Student will be the default shipping address.
 Please note that couriers cannot deliver to P.O.
 Boxes.
 You have until May 1 for Spring Convocation and September 1 for Fall Convocation to update your mailing address on your UWinsite Student profile for the purpose of shipping your diploma.

 To update your address in UWinsite Student, follow the steps below: